 Either way, you can see from that case study that this giant niche with little competition CAN make money.

-What about that part about helping me find my own niche?
+What about that part about helping you find your own niche with low competition?

 So there are 3 resources I have to help you with this.
-Here’s the first.
+Here’s the first and most important niche article.

 And the second is more of an additional help where you can get training to take that choice and turn it into a business.
-This is the program that’ll help you do it.
+Wealthy Affiliate is the program that’ll help you do it.

-And the third is a list of 100 of them I wrote up recently.
+And the third is a list of 100 low competition niches I wrote up recently that will certainly help you get started!